Citrus ……. A Must Have in Any Organic Garden

 - Water well.

-Citrus trees are very productive therefore hungry trees, so they should get a feed of organic fertilizer VITA Fruit & Flower 3:1:5(18) every 4 months in their producing cycle to maintain flowering and fruiting and tree health.
+Citrus trees are very productive therefore hungry trees, so they should get a feed of VITA Fruit & Flower 3:1:5(18) organic fertilizer every 4 months in their producing cycle to maintain flowering, fruiting and tree health.
 Post-harvest feed with VITA Grow 2:3:2(16) to nourish roots and build up energy reserves in the tree for the new season.
-Disease and pest attack is usually a symptom of a stressed tree resulting from a shortage of water or food.
+Pest and Disease attack is usually a symptom of a stressed tree resulting from a shortage of water or food.

 - Sooty mould is quite frequent on Citrus, it is a fungus that grows on honeydew which is produced by insects such as aphids, mealy bugs, and scale insects.
 These insects are usually placed on dry, stressed plants and farmed by ants which feed on the honeydew.
 Although it does not cause direct damage to the tree, it may reduce photosynthesis affecting plants food production and most unsightly.